pheelwell/pheelwell-garden/src/site/notes/Promises of Victory/Worldbuilding/Faction Overview.md

 The Goats are in conflict with The Lost Hops due to their opposing goals but remain focused on furthering their own aims regardless of any obstacles.

 >[!seed] Adventure Hook: A close friend or family member falls victim to The Goats' organ harvesting operation.
 The party must track down this ruthless organization and put an end to their grisly deeds while potentially uncovering disturbing secrets about the world's medical practices.

+Oh, for the love of all things holy, can we PLEASE talk about this "RUSH B NO STOP" nonsense in FPS games? 🙄 You absolute donkeys seem to have forgotten what it means or just blatantly ignore it.
+So let me break it down for you like the edgy internet pop culture guru that I am. 🧐
+Let me paint a picture for you: You're playing Dust2 (you know, that game that even your grandma has heard of by now).
+Your team leader yells, "RUSH B NO STOP," and like a bunch of lemmings following a trend on TikTok 😒, you all run towards bombsite B. But then... oh, what's this?
+A couple of you suddenly decide to stop and hold your positions like you're waiting for your mom to come pick you up after soccer practice.
+Newsflash kiddos: THIS ISN'T THE TIME FOR THAT! 🤦‍♂️"RUSH B NO STOP" is not a suggestion; it's a goddamn command!
+It means get your sorry asses over to bombsite B and don't stop moving until you've planted the bomb or eliminated the enemy team!
+It's not rocket science – or maybe it is for some of you smooth-brained troglodytes who can't seem to grasp simple instructions. 🤯 Think about it: When Gandalf told the fellowship in Lord of the Rings to "fly, you fools," did they just stand there with their thumbs up their asses?
+NO!
+They RAN from that fiery demon Balrog like their lives depended on it!
+And guess what?
+THEIR LIVES DID DEPEND ON IT! 💀 Just like YOUR LIVES depend on COMMITTING TO THE RUSH in these games.
+So when you fail to commit and push forward on Dust2 – or any other map for that matter – you're basically signing your own death warrant. 💣 You're the proverbial redshirt in a Star Trek episode, just waiting to get picked off because you didn't follow orders.
+It's like playing peek-a-boo with Pennywise from IT, and let me tell you, that clown ain't here for your amusement. 🤡 By not pushing forward and committing to the rush, you're giving your opponents the time they need to regroup and adjust their strategy.
+You're practically gift-wrapping a win for them like it's Christmas morning! 🎁 So next time someone commands "RUSH B NO STOP," don't just stand there like a deer in headlights 😵 or like that one guy in Black Mirror who can't look away from his screen.
+Get moving, commit to the rush, and show those enemies that they messed with the wrong team of edgy internet pop culture aficionados! 💪😎 And for the love of god, PLEASE STOP STANDING AROUND LIKE A BUNCH OF IDIOTS! 🙏

+Now go forth and conquer, my fellow gamers!
+May your Rush B be swift and unstoppable like an angry horde of Rick & Morty fans fighting for Szechuan sauce at McDonald's!
+Wubba lubba dub dub! 🚀🔥Erkläre im Stil eines wütenden herablassenden reddit posts auf englisch  im pinibelsten detail warum  in FPS spielen "RUSH B NO STOP" heißt, dass man nicht stehen bleiben soll.
+Gehe auf alle Facetten ein.
+Bringe ein Beispiel wie auf Dust2 (spieler kennen dieses spiel) man vor der site stirbt weil nicht committet wird. verwende dabei andauernd wievergleiche aus edgy internet pop culture refferenzen (nicht mainstream).
+Füge viele emojis hinzu: